Michele Cavataio

 Michele Cavataio (18 March 1929 – 10 December 1969), also known as Il cobra (The cobra) was an Italian mobster and powerful member of the Sicilian Mafia.
 He was the boss of the Acquasanta mandamento in Palermo and was a member of the first Sicilian Mafia Commission.
 Some sources spell his surname as Cavatajo.

 Cavataio was one of the most feared mafioso gangsters of his time.
-His nickname The Cobra allegedly came from his favorite firearm, the Colt Cobra, a six-shot revolver.
+His nickname The Cobra allegedly came from his favourite firearm, the Colt Cobra, a six-shot revolver.
 He was described as a cunning killer with a gorilla-like face.

 Early Mafia career

-Cavataio was seen as an exponent of a 'new' Mafia of Americanised gangsters that appeared in the mid 1950s.
+Cavataio was seen as an exponent of a 'new' Mafia of Americanised gangsters that appeared in the mid-1950s.
 After World War II, he made his fortune selling petrol that was stolen from the Italian Navy.
 From the modest position of a taxi driver, he accumulated a considerable fortune in a few years, according to a report of the Parliamentary Antimafia Commission.
 The Acquasanta Mafia family controlled the docks of Palermo that were situated in their area.
 They acted as strike breakers against the dockworkers, and did not hesitate to shoot at the strikers if necessary.

 In 1955, the bosses of the Acquasanta Mafia clan, Gaetano Galatolo and Nicola D’Alessandro were killed in a dispute over the protection rackets when the fruit and vegetable wholesale market moved from the Zisa area to Acquasanta, disturbing the delicate power balances within Cosa Nostra.
 The killer of Galatolo was never identified, but Cavataio was suspected.
 Cavataio became the new boss of the clan and had to agree to split the profits of the wholesale market racket with the Greco Mafia clan of Ciaculli, who traditionally controlled fruit and vegetable supply to Palermo wholesale market.

 Cavataio actively participated in what is called the 'Sack of Palermo' during the reign of Salvo Lima as mayor of Palermo.
 Mafia bosses were granted building licenses through contacts with politicians.
 The construction boom destroyed the city's green belt and villas that gave it architectural grace, to make way for characterless and shoddily constructed apartment blocks.